DevExpress/devextreme-documentation/api-reference/10 UI Components/dxNumberBox/1 Configuration/format.md

         </tr>
         <tr>
         <td>0</td>
         <td>A digit.
-Displays '0' if the formatted number doesn't have a digit in that position.</td>
+Displays '0' if the formatted number does not have a digit in that position.</td>
         </tr>
         <tr>
         <td>&#35;</td>
         <td>
                 Any number of leading digits, a single digit, or nothing.
 If this character goes first in the format string, it can match multiple leading digits (before the decimal point).
 Subsequent characters match a single digit.
-If the formatted number doesn't have a digit in the corresponding position, it displays nothing.</br>
+If the formatted number does not have a digit in the corresponding position, it displays nothing.</br>
                 For example, if you apply format "#0.#" to "123.45", the result is "123.4".
         </td>
         </tr>